MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

             * E.g. what happens when updating 2 blocks at different nodes and one of them is unavailable
         * Horizontal: address issues that result from need to maintain replicas for each block:
             * E.g. what happens when some copies of blocks are stale due to their node being unavailable at the last update
-* Checkpointing adds time costs to sync to disks
+* Checkpointing adds time costs to sync to disks; same for durability
     * Before ops are acked, disk IO is required
-        * Grouping of operations and carryin them out as a group is used to reduce the effects of this problem
+        * Grouping of operations and carrying them out as a group is used to reduce the effects of this problem
 * Optimised for batch processing
     * Transfers data in 128MB blocks
 * Provides for high bandwidth